 Eat a bland diet

-Several techniques can prevent blocked energy from occurring in the Solar Plexus chakra.
+Several techniques can prevent a blocked Solar Plexus chakra from occurring.
 Some of these include:

 Obtaining enough sleep

 Eating several small meals instead of one large meal

 Practicing one of the many different meditation techniques or breathing exercises

 In addition to allowing energy to flow freely through the Solar Plexus chakra, these methods may help you live a healthier lifestyle.